NickyMeuleman/nicky-blog/src/pages/upgrading-to-gatsby-v2/index.md

 edit: Made a [PR](https://github.com/gatsbyjs/gatsby/pull/6151) that adds this info to the [official migration guide](https://next.gatsbyjs.org/docs/migrating-from-v1-to-v2/) and it got accepted 🎉🎉🎉!

-This post didn't mention lots of other options that this site didn't need but are in that official documentation, please go check it out!
+This post didn't mention lots of other changes that this site didn't need, but are covered in the official documentation, please [go check it out](https://next.gatsbyjs.org/docs/migrating-from-v1-to-v2/)!

-## turn it on
+## Turn it on

 1.  delete the `.cache` and `public` directories
-2.  install all your dependencies: `npm i` or `yarn` in the terminal
+2.  install all your dependencies: `npm i` or `yarn` depending on your preference.
-3.  run `gatsby develop` in the terminal
+3.  run `gatsby develop`
 4.  cross your fingers
 5.  celebrate 🎉🎉🎉

+Congratulations, your blazingly fast website is now even faster than before! 🔥🔥🔥 You can also use a bunch of [great new features](https://www.gatsbyjs.org/blog/2018-06-16-announcing-gatsby-v2-beta-launch/).